GallagherSecurity/cc-rest-docs/training/README.md

 If the body is not empty, it must contain JSON (below).

 The sample application “CCFT REST Client” opens a console window that shows you the verb and address of the HTTP queries it is making.
-It can also show you the bodies of its queries and the server’s responses.
+It can also show you the bodies of its queries and the server's responses.

 ## HTTP responses:  codes, and more headers and bodies.